wejendorp/dorp.io/_posts/2018-08-04-package-sanity.md

 or from losing a potential contributor by adding `check-dependencies`, and catching the problem early.

-We can also run `check-dependencies` without an explicit dependency with `npx`.
+We can run `check-dependencies` without an explicit dependency with `npx`.
 To check the state of the world, for any package.

 ```